Best Western Plus Sands

 Recreational enthusiasts have plenty of reasons to visit North Vancouver.
 Popular activities include skiing and flying down a zipline at Grouse Mountain, mountain biking and hiking.
 Lynn Canyon Park, established in 1912, grew from twelve acres to 617-acres throughout the years, remaining one of the city's prominent parks.
 The park features numerous hiking trails, including the popular Baden-Powell Trail.
 Schedule plenty of time to explore this magnificent park.

 Bring along your swimming suit for a dip in one of the park's swimming holes or relax under one of the 80 to 100 year-old trees, while enjoying a picnic lunch.
 Be sure to cross the 160-foot high Lynn Canyon Suspension Bridge.
-Before leaving the park, visit the Lynn Canyon Ecology Centre to stroll through the natural history museum and view the interactive exhibits.
-There is plenty of outdoor fun to be had in the Vancouver area.
-Make yourself at home in one of the local Vancouver area Best Western hotels, to enjoy the comfortable accommodations and excellent guest services.
+Before leaving the park, visit the Lynn Canyon Ecology Centre to stroll through the natural history museum and view the interactive exhibits when you visit Vancouver.

 Located northeast of North Vancouver, the Lynn Headwaters Regional Park preserves a large swath of the old growth wilderness that sits just above the Vancouver metropolitan area.
 Popular with locals (this area isn't called the Enchanted Forest for no reason), the park features over 54 kilometres of hiking trails and a wealth of lookout points.